TL;DR

 Cursor for:

 The tools are not competing for the same slot.
-Claude Code is an autonomous agent.
-Cursor is an augmented editor.
-One runs without you.
-The other runs with you.
+Claude Code is agent-first.
+Cursor is editor-first with agent surfaces around the IDE, cloud, and CLI.

-If you are building production TypeScript applications, both pay for themselves in the first week.
-The time savings on a single multi-file refactor covers the annual cost of Cursor.
-A single CI automation that catches and fixes a build failure at 2 AM justifies Claude Code.
+If you are building production TypeScript applications, both can pay for themselves quickly.
+The time savings on a single multi-file refactor can cover the annual cost of Cursor.
+A single CI automation that catches and fixes a build failure at 2 AM can justify Claude Code.

 Pick Claude Code if your work is mostly: